'Hard to put into words': Frankfort football holds off Lebo 46-40, advances to 8-Man Division II semifinals

 But the final time the ball was in his hands, McEwen finally erred.

-Trailing 46-40 with under three minutes and facing fourth-and-5 at Frankfort's 14-yard line, McEwen slipped and fell.
+Trailing 46-40 with under three minutes to play and facing fourth-and-5 at Frankfort’s 14-yard line, McEwen slipped and fell.

 Turnover.